kkanzelmeyer/alfred-common/README.md

 ## Project Overview
 Project Alfred is a java smart home framework.
 It was originally designed to have a server application running on a Raspberry Pi, and have Android clients connected through a home network.

-The purpose is to give a user control over various electrical devices in the home using a mobile device.
+The purpose is to give a user control over electrical devices in the home using a mobile device.

-## Early Days
+#### Pedigree
-There were two motivating factors behind creating the early version of Alfred:
+There were two motivating factors behind creating Alfred:

 1. My father-in-law said he couldn't hear his doorbell everywhere in his house, so he wanted some way to get notifications on his phone when someone was at the door
 2. My wife and I have young children who nap during the day, and we don't want people ringing the doorbell during the day and waking up our kids